 Where a flat rate is used to cover indirect costs of an operation, it may be based on one of the following:

-(a) a flat rate of up to 7 % of eligible direct costs, in which case the Member State shall not be required to perform a calculation to determine the applicable rate;
+(a) up to 7 % of eligible direct costs, in which case the Member State shall not be required to perform a calculation to determine the applicable rate;

-(b) a flat rate of up to 15 % of eligible direct staff costs in which case the Member State shall not be required to perform a calculation to determine the applicable rate;
+(b) up to 15 % of eligible direct staff costs, in which case the Member State shall not be required to perform a calculation to determine the applicable rate;

-(c) a flat rate of up to 25 % of eligible direct costs, provided that the rate is calculated in accordance with Article 53(2)(a).
+(c) up to 25 % of eligible direct costs, provided that the rate is calculated in accordance with point (a) of Article 53(3).

-In addition, where a Member State has calculated a flat rate in accordance with Article 67(5)(a) of Regulation (EU) No 1303/2013, that flat rate may be used for a similar operation for the purposes of point (c).
+In addition, where a Member State has calculated a flat rate in accordance with point (a) of Article 67(5) of Regulation (EU) No 1303/2013, that flat rate may be used for a similar operation for the purposes of point (c) of this Article.

 Article 55 Direct staff costs concerning grants